-that leads to preterm birth, foetal growth restriction and direct injury to the foetus, leading to miscarriage [1-3].
-Notably, HCMV is the most common congenital disease and is a major cause of blindness, deafness, cognitive impairment/neuronal disability (for example, cerebral palsy) and neonatal mortality [2, 3].
-HCMV seroprevalence in women of reproductive age can reach 100% in some populations and in most populations HCMV infection of pregnant women results in congenital HCMV infection in up to 2% of all live births [6-9].
-As multiple strains of HCMV exist, convalescent immunity from previous HCMV infection is not likely to be sufficient to protect against future HCMV infections [10].
-Thus, seropositive mothers remain at risk of acquiring and vertically transmitting HCMV [10].
-Congenital infection can arise from primary infection of the mother or from reactivation of latent HCMV during pregnancy [1, 3].
-The impact of acquiring HCMV disease in utero can have long-term consequences, especially as HCMV can establish a lifelong latent infection in an infected host that can be reactivated to cause further disease throughout their lifetime [11].
-However, it is interesting and important to note that acquisition of HCMV post-partum, for example via breast milk, may not lead to severe HCMVrelated disease [12].
+Virus infection of the placenta and subsequent infection of the fetus can cause a number of pathologies, including stillbirth and congenital disease (1-3).
+Human cytomegalovirus (HCMV) infection can cause placental dysfunction that leads to preterm birth, fetal growth restriction and direct injury to the fetus leading to miscarriage (1-3).
+Notably, HCMV is the most common congenital disease and is a major cause of blindness, deafness, cognitive impairment/neuronal disability example, cerebral palsy) and neonatal mortality (2, 3).
+HCMV seroprevalence in women of reproductive age can reach 100% in some populations and in most populations HCMV infection of pregnant women results in congenital HCMV infection in up to 2% of all live births (6-9).
+As multiple strains of HCMV exist, convalescent immunity from previous HCMV infection is not likely sufficient to be sufficient protect against future HCMV infections (10).
+Thus, seropositive mothers remain at risk of acquiring and vertically transmitting HCMV (10).
+Congenital infection can arise from primary infection of the mother or from reactivation of latent HCMV during pregnancy (1, 3).
+The impact of acquiring HCMV disease in utero can have long term consequences, especially as HCMV can establish a lifelong latent infection in an infected host that can be reactivated to cause further disease throughout their lifetime (11).
+However, it is interesting and important to note that acquisition of HCMV post-partum, for example via breast milk, may not lead to severe HCMV related disease (12).

-There are different mechanisms by which HCMV can cross the maternal-foetal interface in the placenta and ultimately cause congenital disease.
-Maternal IgG antibodies can facilitate immunoglobulin-meditated transcytosis of HCMV in EVT cells by binding HCMV and the neonatal Fc receptor for IgG [13].
-Alternatively, HCMV can infect EVT cells [13].
-Presently, infection of Guinea pigs with Guinea pig cytomegalovirus (GPCMV) is the only robust model of cytomegalovirus vertical transmission, as GPCMV can infect Guinea pig trophoblasts and the amniotic sac, plus infection of Guinea pigs can recapitulate hearing loss found in congenital infection of humans [2, 14-17].
-New models of congenital rhesus cytomegalovirus infection are developing rapidly [18] and it will soon be possible to understand how useful they will be in understanding vertical transmission of HCMV.
+There are different mechanisms by which HCMV can cross the maternal-fetal interface in the placenta and ultimately cause congenital disease.
+Maternal IgG antibodies can facilitate immunoglobulin meditated transcytosis of HCMV in EVT cells by binding HCMV and the neonatal Fc receptor for IgG (13).
+Alternatively, HCMV can infect EVT cells (13).
+Presently, infection of Guinea pigs with Guinea pig cytomegalovirus (GPCMV) is the only robust model of cytomegalovirus vertical transmission, as GPCMV can infect Guinea pig trophoblasts and the amniotic sac, plus infection of Guinea pigs can recapitulate hearing loss found in congenital infection of humans (2, 14-17).
+New models of congenital rhesus cytomegalovirus infection are developing rapidly (18) and it will soon be possible to understand how useful they will be in understanding vertical transmission of HCMV.

 To understand vertical transmission of HCMV across the placenta it is largely necessary to rely upon studies of HCMV infection of human explant tissue and human EVT cell lines.
-A common EVT cell line used to study HCMV replication in the placenta is SGHPL-4 cells.
-Studies using these cells have suggested many pathogenic mechanisms in which HCMV can perturb EVT function and cause placental and foetal damage in utero [3].
-These include inhibiting invasion and migration of EVT and destruction of EVT via apoptosis [3].
+A common EVT cell line used to study HCMV replication in the placenta are SGHPL-4 cells.
+Studies using these cells have suggested many pathogenic mechanisms in which HCMV could perturb EVT function and cause placental and fetal damage in utero (3).
+These include inhibiting invasion and migration of EVT and destruction of EVT via apoptosis (3).
 However, there is very little understanding of the molecular basis of HCMV replication in SGHPL-4 cells.
 Therefore, we set out to study HCMV replication in SGHPL-4 cells.
-We also asked if HCMV infection of SGHPL-4 cells was similar to infection by other viruses that can be acquired via ascending or descending infection, such as herpes simplex virus (HSV) and Zika virus (ZIKV).
-Like HCMV, these viruses are a major cause of complications in pregnancy and foetal infection by these viruses results in serious congenital disease [1].
+We also asked if HCMV infection of SGHPL-4 cells was similar to infection by other viruses that can be acquired via ascending or descending

+- infection, such as herpes simplex virus (HSV) and Zika virus (ZIKV).
+Like HCMV, - 2 these viruses are a major cause of complications in pregnancy and fetal infection

+3 by these viruses results in serious congenital disease (1).